 capabilities: [:boot, :injection_config],

-description: "Register chain injections for route compilation"
+description: "Register chain injections for route compilation",

 def call(input)

-Array(input["injections"]).each do |h|
+Array(input["args"]["injections"]).each do |h|

 end